Nick Holonyak: University of Illinois

 In 1963, Holonyak became a professor at the University of Illinois.
-In 1993, he was named the John Bardeen Endowed Chair Professor of Electrical and Computer Engineering and Physics at the University of Illinois at Urbana-Champaign.
+In 1993, he was named the John Bardeen Endowed Chair Professor of Electrical and Computer Engineering and Physics at the University of Illinois Urbana-Champaign.
 He investigated methods for manufacturing quantum dot lasers.
 He and Dr. Milton Feng ran a transistor laser research center at the university funded by $6.5 million from the United States Department of Defense through DARPA.
 Holonyak retired in 2013.

 Ten of his 60 former doctoral students have developed new uses for LED technology at Philips Lumileds Lighting Company in Silicon Valley.

 Inventions

 In addition to introducing the III-V alloy LED, Holonyak held 41 patents.
 His other inventions include the red-light semiconductor laser, usually called the laser diode (used in CD and DVD players and cell phones) and the shorted emitter p-n-p-n switch (used in light dimmers and power tools).

 In 2006, the American Institute of Physics decided on the five most important papers in each of its journals since it was founded 75 years ago.
 Two of these five papers, in the journal Applied Physics Letters, were co-authored by Holonyak.
 The first one, co-authored with S. F. Bevacqua in 1962, announced the creation of the first visible-light laser diode.
 The second, co-authored primarily with Milton Feng in 2005, announced the creation of a transistor laser that can operate at room temperatures.
 Holonyak predicted that his LEDs would replace the incandescent light bulb of Thomas Edison in the February 1963 issue of Reader's Digest, and as LEDs improve in quality and efficiency they are gradually replacing incandescents as the bulb of choice.